UnvLabs/site/docs/tutorial/comments.md

 ---
 # Comments
 ---
-Comments are used to explain code or to tell the compiler or runtime to ignore these lines.Thses lines are esentially invisible to the compiler or runtime.
+Comments are used to explain code or to tell the compiler or runtime to ignore these lines.
+These lines are essentially ignored by the compiler or runtime.

 ## Creating a Comment